process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 #### Demo environment update
 Make the new version available for demo

+- the `Upload` GitHub workflow has built the demo for the new tag, so download the demo artifact directly from the Actions section on GitHub
-- build it locally
+- alternatively, if the artifact is not available via GitHub Actions, you can build it locally
   - checkout the git tag related to the new version
   - run `npm run demo` which generates it in the `dist` folder
-- alternatively, as the GitHub workflow building the demo should have run on the tag, you can download the demo artifact associated to the run workflow
-- push the demo resources to the demo folder of the [bpmn-visualization-examples](https://github.com/process-analytics/bpmn-visualization-examples/demo) repository (proceed how it has been done for prior versions).
+- create a new branch in the [bpmn-visualization-examples](https://github.com/process-analytics/bpmn-visualization-examples/demo) repository and add the new demo content (proceed how it has been done for prior versions).
+- push to GitHub and create a new Pull Request

 #### Examples update
+**Note**: do this using the Pull Request you have just created for the demo update

-If possible, make the examples use the latest version of the lib.
+Make the examples use the latest version of the lib.
+A bash script is available to help you for this task in the `scripts` folder.
+Tests that the examples work with the new lib version.

 #### Tagging
-When all updates have been completed, tag the repository with the same tag as the lib.
+When all updates have been completed, merge the Pull Request created above.
+Then tag the repository with the same tag as the lib.